Official languages of the United Nations: Turkish

 In September 2011, during a meeting with UN Secretary-General Ban Ki-moon, Turkish Prime Minister Recep Tayyip Erdoğan expressed a desire to see Turkish become an official UN language.

+Urdu

+Urdu, the official language of Pakistan, is a standard of the pluricentric language known as Hindustani, or Hindi-Urdu, while Hindi is an official language of India.
+Urdu and Hindi share a common, predominantly Sanskrit- and Prakrit-derived, vocabulary base, phonology, syntax, and grammar, making them mutually intelligible during colloquial communication.
+Urdu has been described as a Persianised standard register of the Hindustani language.
+While formal Urdu draws literary, political, and technical vocabulary from Persian, formal Hindi draws these aspects from Sanskrit; consequently, the two languages' mutual intelligibility effectively decreases as the factor of formality increases.
+As of 2025, over 80 million speak Urdu as their first language while over 200 million people speak it as a second language.
+Including Urdu in addition to Hindi, and Bengali, as United Nations Official Languages would allow for greater coverage of South Asia.
+The media branch of the UN, UN News, already includes translations into Urdu.

 Coordinator for Multilingualism

 In a 1999 resolution, the General Assembly requested the secretary-general to "appoint a senior Secretariat official as coordinator of questions relating to multilingualism throughout the Secretariat."

 The first such coordinator was Federico Riesco of Chile, appointed on 6 September 2000.

 Following Riesco's retirement, Miles Stoby of Guyana was appointed Coordinator for Multilingualism, effective 6 September 2001.

 In 2003, Secretary-General Kofi Annan appointed Shashi Tharoor of India as Coordinator for Multilingualism.
 This responsibility was in addition to Tharoor's role as under-secretary-general for communications and public information, head of the Department of Public Information.

 The current Coordinator for Multilingualism is Catherine Pollard of Guyana.
 She replaces Kiyo Akasaka of Japan, who was also under-secretary-general for communications and public information.